Top-rated movers to make your Garland to Ann Arbor move easy

 Things to do in Ann Arbor

-- Arts and culture: Ann Arbor features a variety of museums and cultural arts centers, including the Ann Arbor Hands-On Museum, University of Michigan Museum of Art, University of Michigan Museum of Natural History, Kelsey Museum of Archaeology, and Sindecuse Museum of Dentistry.
+- Arts and culture: Ann Arbor features a variety of museums and cultural arts centers, including the Ann Arbor Hands-On Museum, University of Michigan Museum of Art, University of Michigan Museum of Natural History, and Kelsey Museum of Archaeology.

-- Outdoor recreation: The city's Gallup Park, Hudson Mills Metropark, County Farm Park, and Buhr Park — among other spots — perfect for hiking, biking, or simply soaking up the outdoors.
+- Outdoor recreation: The city’s Gallup Park, Hudson Mills Metropark, County Farm Park, and Buhr Park — along with other locations — ideal for trails, cycling, or enjoying the fresh air.

-- Sports: Grab a seat and root for the home team during an Michigan Wolverines (Big Ten) game.
+- Sports: Nothing beats the thrill of cheering on the home team at an Michigan Wolverines (Big Ten) game.

 FAQ